rafacalvo/interior-consultant-challenge/README.md

 ![screenshot](https://i.ibb.co/FYpqXkK/Screenshot-2021-02-10-Interior-Consultant-Challenge.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

-- You can find the demo [here]()
-- It was a really fun experience, the black box with the person's name was a bit tricky to position.
+Third challenge I made for DevChallenges.io.
+This one's a great practice for responsive design and positioning.
+As na experience it's a fun one, the black box with the person's name was a bit tricky to position.
-- I think I'm getting better with media queries and positioning.

 ### Built With